Monday, August 27, 2012

 Add ingredients to ice in a cocktail shaker.
 Shake well and strain into a cocktail glass.
 Garnish with a cherry.
 (If you can get your hands on Luxardo maraschino cherries, even better.
 They are the Real Thing, small, dark purple, and intensely flavored - a far cry from the fluorescent red horrors we all think of when we hear the words “maraschino cherry.”)

-Crème de violette is hard to find, for which reason many recipes for this cocktail omit it, with no major ill effect.
-But if you can find it, it does add an interesting sweet floral note to the drink... and, of course, there’s that characteristic color, the color of a high-altitude sky.
+Crème de violette can be hard to find, for which reason many recipes for this cocktail omit it, with no major ill effect.
+But if you can score a bottle, it does add an interesting sweet floral note to the drink... and, of course, there’s that characteristic color, the color of a high-altitude sky.
 Cheers!